Related Articles

 What Is A Home Reversion Plan?

-A home reversion plan is a type of equity release that allows users to access some of the money they have tied up in their home, later known as house equity.
-You have to sell either the entire house or portion of your home to a supplier (for example, 50% of its worth).
+A home reversion plan is a type of Equity Release that allows users to access some of the money they have tied up in their home, later known as house equity.
+You have to sell either the entire house or a portion of your home to a supplier (for example, 50% of its worth).

 This will typically be at a lower price than the market worth of your home.
 You will get a tax-free lump sum, recurring instalments, or both in exchange.